 Representation of clients by UK-based European patent attorneys at the EPO will not be affected by the UK leaving the EU.
 At Mewburn Ellis, we have worked with the EPO since it was founded in 1977 and have been directly involved in developing and applying European patent law and practice.
 Our large group of European Patent Attorneys continue to build on this experience, working with our clients to protect their innovations using European patent applications and international patent applications under the PCT.

-At the time of writing, even with the results of the UK referendum in mind, the practical preparations for the implementation of the UPC and UP are continuing, still with the aim of opening the UPC for business in 2017.
+At the time of writing, the practical preparations for the implementation of the UPC and UP are continuing.

-A third possibility which has been suggested is that the UK could ratify the UPC agreement to allow the system to come into effect, and then the eventual UK-EU “Brexit Treaty” could allow the UK to remain within the UP and UPC system.
-There are some practical difficulties with this possibility, but these may be surmountable if there is the political will to achieve this end result.
+Another possibility is that the UK and the remaining EU member states could make adjustments to the UPC Agreement to allow the UK to remain within the UP and UPC system.
+There are some practical difficulties with this possibility (e.g. concerning the role of the CJEU and primacy of EU law), but these may be surmountable if there is the political will to achieve this end result.

-Representation of clients before the UPC is restricted to lawyers authorised to practise before a court of a UPC-contracting member state and European patent attorneys who hold an appropriate litigation qualification4.
+Representation of clients before the UPC is restricted to lawyers authorised to practise before a court of a UPC-contracting member state and European patent attorneys who hold an appropriate litigation qualification6.
 This would include UK-based European patent attorneys even after the UK leaves the EU.
-At Mewburn Ellis we look forward to full involvement in the UPC if and when it becomes operational.
+At Mewburn Ellis we look forward to full involvement in the UPC once it becomes operational.

 Brexit would have no effect on the ability of UK-based companies to obtain UPs, nor would it prevent UK-based European patent attorneys representing clients to obtain such patents.
 UPs will derive from European patents examined and granted by the EPO as now.